NOTE FROM AMANDA

-I can't believe the 2016/17 season is in full swing!
-It's a special one for me, as I get to spend much of the season exploring some of Mozart's most beautiful music and beloved heroines.
+I can't believe the 2016/17 season is almost over!
+It's been a special one for me, as I've been able to spend much of the season exploring some of Mozart's most beautiful music and beloved heroines.

 First, I made my debut in Washington, D.C., where I opened the Washington National Opera season as the Countess in Le nozze di Figaro.
 I feel so lucky to have performed in the legendary Kennedy Center, and with such fantastic colleagues!

-I'll have to use every emotion I can think of to play Cleopatra in Handel's Giulio Cesare at the Teatro Colón in Buenos Aires, Argentina.
-It's a challenge I'm excited to tackle, and a city I can't wait to explore!
+I've just used every emotion I could think of to play Cleopatra in Handel's Giulio Cesare at the Teatro Colón in Buenos Aires, Argentina.
+It was such an exciting challenge to tackle, and I had a blast exploring the city!